 Published November 20, 2018

-Robert Bies, associate professor, pharmaceutical sciences, is principal investigator on an $880,000 grant from the Food and Drug Administration for his project entitled “Physiologically-based model of the female reproductive tract: vaginal and intrauterine delivery components.”
+Robert Bies, associate professor, pharmaceutical sciences, is principal investigator on a grant from the Food and Drug Administration for his project entitled “Physiologically-based model of the female reproductive tract: vaginal and intrauterine delivery components.”

 The work is being led from Bies' lab at the UB School of Pharmacy and Pharmaceutical Sciences and includes a collaboration for human tissue measurements at the Magee Womens Research Institute at the University of Pittsburgh.